 a.
 The time and place for each regular meeting of the Synod Council shall be determined by the Synod Council and may be modified by action of the Synod Executive Committee if it determines that circumstances require such modification.

 b.
-Notice of the time and place of each regular meeting shall be sent to all members of the Synod Council by the secretary of the synod no less then 30 days in advance of the meeting.
+Notice of the time and place of each regular meeting shall be sent to all members of the Synod Council by the secretary of the synod no less than 30 days in advance of the meeting.

 c.
 A special meeting of the Synod Council may be called by the bishop or the vice president and shall be called at the request of at least one-third of its members.
 Notice of each special meeting shall be given to all who are entitled to be present at least 10 calendar days prior to the date of the meeting and shall include the date, time, and place of the meeting.